AhmedElsherbini/PADLOC_stats/README.md

 **What do you need?**
-ImportantL I have developed this script in python 3.9 You shall have the _padloc.csv files in one folder and these dependencies (pandas, openpyxl ,glob,and argparse)
+ImportantL I have developed this script in python 3.9.

+You shall have the _padloc.csv files in one folder and these dependencies (pandas, openpyxl ,glob,and argparse)

-Just type this command and you will get two Excel sheets in the same folder of your csv files.
+Just type this command and you will get two Excel sheets in the same folder of your CSV files.

-"-i /--input_dir"  is your path to the directory of csv files
+"-i /--input_dir"  is your path to the directory of CSV files

 "-p /--prefix"  is your preferred prefix for your run